-“Insight out La Estrella ” Mixed media on canvas, 90 cm diameter.
+“Insight out La Estrella ” Oil painting on canvas, 90 cm diameter.
 2022

 In my travels before and especially after the pandemic, I have had this feeling related to non-places.
 A term coined by Mark Augé that refers to those transit spaces we encounter and don’t give too much attention to as we move from one place to another.